-The logistics industry trends are dependent on significant changes that are driven by the implementation of technology-driven innovations in the business processes.
+The logistics industry trends are dependent on significant changes that are driven by the implementation of technology-driven innovations in business processes.
 The next-generation logistics management solutions are moving towards making the global supply chains more customer-centric and sustainable.
 Automation in logistics processes brings out a significant increase in productivity and efficiency in the workflow.
-The improvement of transparency and traceability of the supply chain is vital to maintain a flexible and dynamic relationship between the various stakeholders.
+The improvement of transparency and traceability of the supply chain is vital to enable flexible and dynamic relationships between the various stakeholders.

-Tree Map: The Impact Of Logistics Industry Trends
+Tree Map reveals the Impact of the Top 10 Logistics Industry Trends

-Global Startup Heat Map: Logistics Startups & Emerging Companies
+Global Startup Heat Map covers 901 Logistics Startups & Scaleups

 Fleetroot – Fleet Management